Fujikawaguchiko & Mount Fuji Travel Guide

 Quiet moments by the lake, wrapped in mist.

-2. Discover Narusawa Ice Cave & Fugaku Wind Cave
+2. Narusawa Ice Cave & Fugaku Wind Cave

 One of the coolest experiences (literally!) was visiting the Narusawa Ice Cave and Fugaku Wind Cave, two natural lava tube caves formed during Mount Fuji’s eruptions centuries ago.
 Both caves stay around 3–4°C year-round, so bring a light jacket even in summer.